pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 ### Monitoring incoming payments

-There is no way for the pretix software to monitor payments arriving at your bank account.
+If you are using pretix Hosted, then the pretix software can monitor payments arriving at your bank account via its integraton with GoCardless.
-Thus, you have to notify the pretix software of incoming payments—either by manually approving payments as complete, or by regularly importing digital bank statements.
+Alternatively, you can to notify the pretix software of incoming payments—either by manually approving payments as complete, or by regularly importing digital bank statements.
 This section is going to guide you through all three options.

 **Option A: automatic transaction import using GoCardless**